bbjornstad/bjornstad.dev/content/spacebar/_index.md

     goto = "󱅥"
 +++

-*A personal blog revolving around data engineering, software development, Linux, math, and many musings about this weird wide world (tm), plus the people in it.*
+_A personal blog revolving around data engineering, software development, Linux, math and musings about this weird wide world , plus the people in it._